How do I get rid of Fire ants? (Fast and Safe)

 What are fire ants?

-Fire ants are aggressive, stinging ants that build underground colonies and form visible mounds.
-Both native fire ants and imported red fire ants behave the same way and respond to the same treatments.
+Fire ants are aggressive stinging ants that build underground colonies and form visible mounds.
+Two species are most commonly encountered in the United States: native fire ants (Solenopsis geminata) and imported red fire ants (Solenopsis invicta).
+Both sting.
+Both respond to the same bait products.
+Their behavior, mound shape, and foraging patterns differ in ways that affect where you place bait.

 How do I know if I have fire ants?